IBM/charts/stable/ibm-microclimate/README.md

 #### Persistent Storage

 Microclimate requires two persistent volumes to function correctly: one for storing project workspaces and one for the Jenkins pipeline.
-Persistent storage is enabled by default with a storage size of 2GB for the Microclimate workspace.
-This size should be configured by using the `persistence.size` option to scale with the number and size of projects expected to be created in Microclimate.
-As a rough guide, a generated Java project is approximately 128MB, a generated Swift project is approximately 100MB and a generated Node.js project is below 1 MB.
+The persistent volume used for project workspaces is shared by all users of the Microclimate instance and must be defined with an access mode of RWX - ReadWriteMany.
+The default size of the persistent volume claim for the project workspaces is 8Gi.
+This size should be configured by using the `persistence.size` option to scale with the number of users and the number and size of the projects they are expected to create or import into Microclimate.
+As a rough guide, a generated Java project is approximately 128Mi, a generated Swift project is approximately 100Mi and a generated Node.js project is approximately 1Mi.
+The default size of 8Gi therefore allows space for approximately 64 Java projects.

-Jenkins requires an 8GB persistent volume which currently isn't configurable.
+The Jenkins pipeline requires an 8GB persistent volume which currently isn't configurable.

 Both Microclimate and Jenkins can use existing Persistent Volume Claims, which should follow the guidelines above for storage size.
 These names can be passed into the following chart values: `persistence.existingClaimName` and `jenkins.Persistence.ExistingClaim`.
 NOTE: If you want to use Dynamic Provisioning or you want Microclimate to create its own `PersistentVolumeClaim`, these values MUST be left blank.

 Dynamic Provisioning is enabled by default (`persistence.useDynamicProvisioning`) and uses the default storage class set up in your cluster.
-A different storage class can be used by editing the `persistence.storageClassName` option in the configuration, see below.
+A different storage class can be used by editing the `persistence.storageClassName` option for Microclimate and the `jenkins.Persistence.StorageClass` option for Jenkins in the configuration, see below.

 Microclimate attempts to create its own persistent volume claim by using the `persistence.storageClassName` and `persistence.size` options if Dynamic Provisioning isn't enabled and if PVCs aren't provided by name.